 The final image required very little post production beyond the usual color, contrast and sharpening… and of course removing of blemishes.

-The second shot uses a plastic inflatable bed as the background.
+The second shot uses a plastic inflatable bed as a DIY background.
 Just like the previous shot, the model is standing directly in front of the bed and I am using the same clamshell lighting setup but this time without the rim light.

 These two shots were actually done one right after the other.